7 of the Best Kept Metal Detecting Secrets

 #4 – You Need a Pinpointer

 You can find all kinds of equipment and accessories for metal detecting out there, much of which isn’t necessary to have to have successful hunts, but rather is simply a matter of personal preference.
 A pinpointer isn’t one of those things.
-You need to have a pinpointer in your metal detecting tool belt.
+Whether you’re hunting to find gold or coin and jewelry, you need to have a pinpointer in your metal detecting tool belt.
 It will save you so much time finding targets, cut down on frustration, and make filling in holes much quicker.
+Check out the Garrett Pro-Pointer or the Minelab Pro-Find 35.

 #5 – Every Hunt is Different